cob16/lbh-income-api/README.md

 - Rails as a web framework.
 - Puma as a web server.
-- Delayed Job for running background and scheduled tasks.
+- Sideqik for running background and scheduled tasks.

 ## Development practices